Burnside Brewing

 The lager has always been the honest beer—no frills to hide behind, nowhere for imperfection to live.
 In the tradition of the great North American lagers, Toller Gold is an exercise in clarity: clean fermentation, a gentle bitterness, and a finish that asks nothing of you except to have another.

-What Makes It Special: Toller was launched in 2019 at a moment when craft beer's prestige brands were heading in the opposite direction—more complex, more expensive, more exclusive.
+What makes it special: Toller was launched in 2019 at a moment when craft beer's prestige brands were heading in the opposite direction—more complex, more expensive, more exclusive.
 Burnside went the other way.
-Easy-drinking, four-percent approachability.
+Easy drinking, 5% approachability.
 Launched first in a 24-pack format that nobody else in Nova Scotia was offering, it arrived on the market like a quiet argument: great beer doesn't have to be a special occasion.
-The Gold now anchors the Toller family alongside the light lager, and together they're the bestselling products the brewery has ever made.
+The Gold now anchors the Toller family alongside Toller Lite, and together they're the bestselling products the brewery has ever made.
 Cold, consistent, and deeply easy to enjoy.

 Killick